SolaceProducts/terraform-provider-solacebroker/docs/index.md

 ## Limitations

-> This version of the PubSub+ Terraform provider is generally available for production services contained within a Message VPN.
+> This version of the Solace Terraform provider is generally available for production services contained within a Message VPN.
 Use of any resource not contained within a Message VPN is not supported in production by Solace.

 ## Minimum broker version

-The minimum required PubSub+ Software Event Broker version is 10.4.
+The minimum required Solace Software Event Broker version is 10.4.

 ## Example Usage